SirCamyCamCam/COP4331-Project/artifacts/architecture.md

 # Scalability

-A limit of 25,000 ants will be implement.
+A limit of 25,000 ants will be implemented.

 # Interoperability